sivakumar97/LinuxFileExplorer/README.md

 **To explore the current directory and navigate the filesystem**

 Features:
         a.
-Display a list of directories and files(along with it's attributes viz. name,                size, ownership, permissions, last modified) in the current directory
+Display a list of directories and files(along with it's attributes viz. name,size, ownership, permissions, last modified) in the current directory
                i. "." and ".." represent the current and parent directory respectively
         b.
 Scroll within the directory using arrow keys and press enter to open a file/directory
         c.
 Traversal(Press the given keys)
-                i. &#8592; To go back to the previously visited directory ii. &#8594; To enter into the next directory iii.
+                i. &#8592; To go back to the previously visited directory

+                ii. &#8594; To enter into the next directory

+                iii.
 Backspace; One level up

                 iv. h; Home Directory(Directory where the application is started)

 *Note: While opening a file: